douglatornell/2013-09-26-ubc/lessons/ubc-shell/intro_to_shell_JAG.md

 Well, if we don't need to create the temporary file sorted-lengths, can we get rid of the lengths file too?
 The answer is "yes": we can use another pipe to send the output of wc directly to sort, which then sends its output to head:

-    $ wc -l *.pdb | sort | head -1
+    $ wc -l *.txt | sort | head -1
       9  methane.pdb
     $

-This is exactly like a mathematician nesting functions like sin(πx)2 and saying "the square of the sine of x times π": in our case, the calculation is "head of sort of word count of *.pdb".
+This is exactly like a mathematician nesting functions like sin(πx)2 and saying "the square of the sine of x times π": in our case, the calculation is "head of sort of word count of *.txt".

 ### Inside Pipes ###